ikcede/ts-bezier-easing-editor/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+**Note**: This runs the App files in example/ as the dev environment.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.